Understanding Death Taxes When You Own Real Property in Florida and Pennsylvania

-C. If John was a Florida resident and did not own any real property in another state, John’s estate would owe -0- state death tax.
+C. If John were a Florida resident and did not own any real property in another state, John’s estate would owe -0- state death tax.

-The purpose of this Article is to give an overview of this topic when deciding to become a Florida resident.
-There are many complexities involved including tax issues.
-It is imperative for you to discuss with your tax advisor and attorney who is licensed to practice in the State of Florida prior to your change of domicile and the sale of any residence in another state.
+The purpose of this article is to give an overview of the complex tax issues that may apply when you decide to become a Florida resident.
+It is imperative for you to consult with your tax advisor and your attorney prior to your change of domicile and the sale of any residence in another state.

 In Relocating to Florida – Part 1, we discuss the steps to take in changing your domicile to Florida and Florida’s favorable homestead laws.